jaybee202/mod3_project/README.md

     - Yes ('x1_yes'), if user has the international plan
     - No, if the user does not have the international plan
   - Voice_mail_plan:
-    - Yes ('x2_yes'), if user has the international plan
+    - Yes ('x2_yes'), if user has the voicemail plan
-    - No, if the user does not have the international plan
+    - No, if the user does not have the voicemail plan

 - Numerical features:

     - Account_length: number of days the user has this account
-        - similar distribution between maintain and lost customer
     - Number_vmail_messages: the number of voicemail messages the user has
-        - majority (~72%) have 0 voicemails because most users do not have a voicemail plan

     **Phone usage** (eve - evening, intl - international)